lizadaly/utopia-novels/books/arqtiq/book.md

 to find his own city."

-Alighting, we are led through conservatory halls to an apartment like hall.
+Alighting, we are led through conservatory halls to an apartment-like hall.
 Of great magnificence, it is yet quite homelike, with great cushions strewn about that are seats for the great people but beds in size for us.
 I fall on one and am soon fast asleep.
 Awaking partially,